NeoMatlala/JS-restaurant-website/README.md

 ## What I have learned
-- Mobile first approach
+- Dark/Light mode toggling with JavaScript and CSS3
 - Responsive Web Design
-- Responsive menu using Vanilla JavaScript
-- *Scroll to the top button* functionality with JavaScript
+- Local Storage for saving user's previously selected theme

 ## See it live